PlayJam

 PlayJam became a founder member of the Connected TV Game Forum, alongside Accedo Broadband, Betfair, Rallypoint and Two Way Media in January 2010.
-Aiming to galvanize a common approach to gaming requirements for connected TV devices including functionality, features and open standards, the forum's members view online games as a major driver in the multi-platform digital entertainment arena, attracting 38% of Internet users and generating billions of downloads via mobile and digital TV platforms.
-The Forum believes such games will act as '"a prime motivator for consumers to connect their TVs to the Internet."
+Aiming to galvanize a common approach to gaming requirements for connected TV devices including functionality, features, and open standards, the forum's members view online games as a major driver in the multi-platform digital entertainment arena, attracting 38% of Internet users and generating billions of downloads via mobile and digital TV platforms.
+The Forum believes such games will act as "a prime motivator for consumers to connect their TVs to the Internet."

 In October 2011, PlayJam secured $5 million investment from GameStop Digital Ventures, Adobe Ventures, Endeavour Ventures and the Angel CoFund to fuel further growth and capitalize on the smart TV market.
-The company has partnered with a number of game developers including GameHouse, First Star Software, Relentless Software, Slingo and Puzzler to distribute popular titles across its network.
+The company has partnered with a number of game developers including GameHouse, First Star Software, Relentless Software, Slingo, and Puzzler to distribute popular titles across its network.

-In 2013 PlayJam released the GameStick.
+In 2013, PlayJam released the now discontinued GameStick. which was considered a commercial failure.